Water607965/Water-Site-s-Application-Version/README.md

 However, there isn't something right for the icon, as it is not a PNG file and is instead, a water logo that has a white background.

-To fix this, go to this link (https://webstockreview.net/images/water-icon-png-3.png) and save the image.
+To fix this, go to this link (https://github.com/Water607965/Water-Website-Icon) and download the GitHub contents of the GitHub repository to get the water site icon of the water site.
+Then, follow the instructions below.

 # 💧 Steps to Desicevely Correctly Assign the Water Icon 💧